-- Language Class (two instructional hours a week): Native Tibetan instructors teach selected points of grammar as well as expressions useful in daily life.
+- Language Class: Native Tibetan instructors teach selected points of grammar as well as expressions useful in daily life.
 From the very first day onwards the students will be introduced to the fascinating world of Tibetan grammar and Tibetan grammatical categories which are quite special (even unique).
-For example, in the Tibetan language letters have genders, and verbs are conjugated according to the presence or absence of volition, and whether one has direct versus inferential evidence, etc. Students memorize vocabulary lists in addition to submitting digital homework.
-Students are required to learn the grammatical structures in order to be able to take 2 quizzes a week in which the new vocabulary and the grammar will be assessed. - Conversation Partner Class (one hour a week): A precious 1:1 online learning situation with trained native-speaker conversation partners allows the students to practice the material introduced in class as well as to talk about topics of their individual interest.
-These classes, in which as little English as possible is used, will help the student to thoroughly train and digest the grammar as well as manifold vocabulary. - Language Boost (once or twice a week in alternation with the previous two classes): These sessions are especially designed to augment language partner and grammar study classes through a variety of small-group web-based activities.
+For example, in the Tibetan language letters have genders, and verbs are conjugated according to the presence or absence of volition, and whether one has direct versus inferential evidence, etc. Students memorize vocabulary lists in addition to submitting digital homework (one hour/five days a week).
+Students are required to learn the grammatical structures in order to be able to take 2 quizzes a week in which the new vocabulary and the grammar will be assessed. - Conversation Partner Class: A precious 1:1 online learning situation with trained nativespeaker conversation partners allows the students to practice the material introduced in class as well as to talk about topics of their individual interest.
+These classes, in which as little English as possible is used, will help the student to thoroughly train and digest the grammar as well as manifold vocabulary. - Language Boost: These sessions are especially designed to augment language partner and grammar study classes through a variety of small-group web-based activities.
 Vocabulary reviews and sentence pattern drills revise previously introduced words and grammar structures through repeated application and usage.
 'Mill and trade' and language games are designed for students to actively utilize their language learning through online interactions with other students and teachers.